 This dog grooming tip is an important one.
 It can mean the difference between a painful ear infection or not.

-There are those dogs with chronic ear problems that can stem from many different reasons.
+There are those dogs with chronic ear problems, prevalent in dogs with drop ears. that can stem from many different reasons.
 These dogs really need that extra care to keep water out of ears.
 Then there are the dogs with perfect ears that are always pink and healthy with no odor.
 These ears will still get an ear infection if water is allowed to get into the ears.

 In your dog grooming equipment you may want to keep some cotton balls.
 Snugly fitting some cotton in the ear can help to keep the water out and the ear healthy.
 A key to getting a nice fit with the cotton in the ear is to work it into a cone shape and insert snugly into the ear small end first.
 If it doesn’t fit snugly then get a larger piece of cotton, shape it and insert it into the ear.